Gang, this week we’re talking mental health, but more specifically, how hormones can have an effect on how you feel.

 So imagine how bad things can get when, on top of all of that, you’ve also got a hormone condition.
 Graves, Hashimoto’s PCOS, the list is rather long and they all have one thing in common: How bad they can make you feel.

 But it isn’t just deep depression or anxiety that can result from such a condition.
 In English law, there exists such a thing as the Graves Rage defense.
 No, you read that right.
-Hormones can reach into the core of your being and turn you into something that needs to stand up in a court of law and mitigate for who knows what.
+Graves can reach into the core of your being and turn you into something that needs to stand up in a court of law and mitigate for who knows what.

 And hormones are to blame.